istc-cnr/experiment_danger_rating/README.md

-# Sentence Danger Rating Experiment
+# Size Pair Rating Experiment

-A web-based experiment for collecting danger ratings of English-Italian sentence pairs using jsPsych library.
+A web-based experiment for collecting size ratings of English-Italian pairs using jsPsych library.

 ## Overview

-This application presents participants with English-Italian sentence pairs and asks them to rate the perceived danger level of each sentence on a scale from 0 (Very Safe) to 9 (Very Dangerous).
+This application presents participants with English-Italian NN pairs and asks them to rate the perceived size of each pair on a scale from 0 (Small) to 9 (Huge).
 The responses are collected and stored in MongoDB.

 ## Features

 - Responsive web interface for sentence presentation
-- 0-9 danger rating scale
+- 0-9 size rating scale
 - Progress bar tracking
 - Data persistence using MongoDB